UOR-Foundation/math-ts/docs/layers/7-self-reference-core.md

 // There exist true statements unprovable within the system interface GödelStatement {
   number: bigint;
-  meaning: "This statement is unprovable";
+  meaning: 'This statement is unprovable';

   // If provable, then false (contradiction)
   // If unprovable, then true (but unprovable)
   // The universe contains truths it cannot prove